Economy of Bengaluru

-Bangalore's skilled talent pool, with over 2 million IT professionals, combined with its world-class infrastructure and startup ecosystem, creates a symbiotic relationship that fuels the growth of GCCs.
-The city's GCC sector not only supports global operations but also fosters the development of cutting-edge technologies in AI, machine learning, and data analytics, reinforcing its position as a critical player in global business strategies.
-This growth is further complemented by Bengaluru's thriving industries in information technology, EV manufacturing, aerospace, and biotechnology, making it a comprehensive hub for global and domestic economic activities.
-With nearly 40% of India's startup ecosystem based here, Bangalore remains a vibrant innovation center.
-Industries like education, healthcare, real estate, and automotive thrive alongside traditional sectors such as silk and garment production.
-Strategic infrastructure like Kempegowda International Airport, Electronics City, and Whitefield further bolsters the city's economic prominence.

 The establishment and success of high technology firms in Bangalore have led to the growth of Information Technology (IT) in India.
 As of 2020, IT firms in Bengaluru employed about 3.5 million employees in the IT and IT-enabled services (ITES)/BPM sectors, out of nearly 4.4 million employees across India, and accounted for the highest IT-related exports in the country.
 In 2014, Bangalore contributed US$45 billion, or 38% of India's total IT exports.

+As of 2025, there are 875 Global capability centers in Bengaluru, compared to around 360 GCCs in Hyderabad, although recent trend shows that Hyderabad is attracting more GCCs set up in India.
 One of the important factors spurring Bengaluru's growth was heavy state government investment (and its environment) in Bangalore's public sector industries which is what makes it so developed and rich.

 According to the Bangalore Innovation Report, with projected GDP growth of 8.5%, Bangalore will be the world's fastest growing city until 2035.